anikau31/systemc-clang/INSTALL-linux.md

 $ cd systemc-clang
 ```

-* Edit the path for the `LLVM_BUILD_DIR` in paths.sh, and set it to the appropriate path where LLVM/clang was installed.
+* Edit the path for the `LLVM_INSTALL_DIR` in paths.sh, and set it to the appropriate path where LLVM/clang was installed.

 * Source the paths file (assuming bash shell).
 This should setup certain environment variables that cmake will use.
 ```bash